-- File the evidentiary, issue or terminating sanctions if the narcissist does not comply with the court order.
+- File the evidentiary, issue or terminating sanctions if your spouse does not comply with the court order.

 Here is your checklist.

 - Be careful of those ignorant of how divorcing a narcissist changes the divorce proceeding.
 Those divorce lawyers are the ones who give poor legal advice, or no advice at all.

-- Be careful of any attorney who plays to your emotions,
+- Be careful of any divorce attorney who plays to your emotions.

-- Vet the attorney's experience, intelligence and candor, and
+- Vet the divorce attorney's experience, intelligence and candor.